Personal: 2016 Review

 I do this thing where I work at my goals without rest and get very upset at myself if they aren't perfect.
 There is a lot of insecurity deeply rooted in that and I'm learning how much my need for approval rules my life.
 So much so that I don't know how to slow down and thoroughly enjoy anything (I really don't).
 I just work and work and hide from my feelings.

-I share this all here on my journal because I want to be different in 2017.
 I'm deciding to not set any specific goals this year (my insides cringe and sigh in relief all at once).
 Instead, I'm going to focus on how I want to feel and grow as a human, apart from numbers or recognition or huge life events listed on spreadsheets or social media.
 This is a big deal for me.